xdevplatform/search-tweets-python/README.rst

 ------------------------------

-If we set our environment variables, the program will look for them regardless of a YAML file's validity or existence.
+If we set our environment variables, the program will look for them regardless of a YAML file’s validity or existence.

 .. code:: python

+    import os
     os.environ["SEARCHTWEETS_USERNAME"] = "ENV_USERNAME"
     os.environ["SEARCHTWEETS_PASSWORD"] = "ENV_PW"
     os.environ["SEARCHTWEETS_ENDPOINT"] = "https://endpoint"